Skip to main content

 • On a canvas, onError fires when the device is lost or when rendering a frame throws; the animation loop stops first.

-• On a canvas, onGPUTime receives the GPU time of the most recently completed shading pass in nanoseconds after each frame.
-It requires options={{ timestampQuery: true }} on the provider and a device that supports the timestamp-query feature (note: the iOS Simulator does not); when timestamps are unavailable, a one-time warning is logged instead.
+• On a canvas, onStats receives, after each frame, the frame's CPU time plus the per-pass GPU times.
+The GPU fields require options={{ timestampQuery: true }} on the provider and a device that supports the timestamp-query feature (note: the iOS Simulator does not); without it they are null and a one-time warning is logged.

 Without an onError handler, errors are logged to the console.